acm-uiuc/til/_til/vim/the-vim-info-file.md

+---
-# The Vim Info File
+title: The Vim Info File
+category: vim
+---

 Vim serializes a bunch of useful information as you edit files, jump around, and execute commands.
 This is so that vim can recall this information in